 But at around 50 employees, this stops working.
 As your team grows in size and expands across geos and time zones, communication problems compound quickly.

-We faced this problems multiple times and it's a very common one for most founders in the 50-250 employee range.
+We faced this problem multiple times and it's a very common one for most founders in the 50-250 employee range.

-Crossing this chasm depends from company to company but if there's one thing that's true for all remote or hybrid organization it's this.
-Asynchronous communication is the single and most effective way that you have as a founder to scale communication and operations.
+Crossing this chasm depends from company to company but if there's one thing that's true for all remote or hybrid organizations it's this: good written communication norms are the single and most effective way that you have as a founder to scale people and operations.

 Everyone says this all the time.
 It's because it's true.